Donegal (Dáil constituency): 1921 to 1937

-The Donegal constituency was first created in 1921 under the Government of Ireland Act 1920, for the 1921 election to the House of Commons of Southern Ireland, whose members formed the Second Dáil.
-It elected 6 deputies in 1921, and again at the 1922 general election.
-It covered the whole territory of County Donegal in north-west Ireland.
+The constituency was created in 1921 by the Government of Ireland Act 1920 as a 6-seat constituency for the Southern Ireland House of Commons and a two-seat constituency for the United Kingdom House of Commons at Westminster, taking in the whole of County Donegal in north-west Ireland, succeeding the former Westminster constituencies of East Donegal, North Donegal, South Donegal and West Donegal.
+At the 1921 election for the Southern Ireland House of Commons, the six seats were won uncontested by Sinn Féin, who treated it as part of the election to the Second Dáil.
+It was never used as a Westminster constituency; under s.
+1(4) of the Irish Free State (Agreement) Act 1922, no writ was to be issued "for a constituency in Ireland other than a constituency in Northern Ireland".
+Therefore, no vote was held in County Dublin at the 1922 United Kingdom general election on 15 November 1922, shortly before the Irish Free State left the United Kingdom on 6 December 1922.

-Under the Electoral Act 1923, the constituency's boundaries remained unchanged, and were defined simply as "the administrative county of Donegal".
+Under the Electoral Act 1923, the constituency's boundaries remained unchanged, and were defined as "the administrative county of Donegal".
 However, its representation was increased from 6 to 8 seats.

-The Donegal constituency was abolished by the Electoral (Revision of Constituencies) Act 1935, with effect from the 1937 general election.
+It was abolished by the Electoral (Revision of Constituencies) Act 1935, with effect from the 1937 general election.
 It was replaced by two new constituencies: the 4-seat Donegal East and the 3-seat Donegal West.

 1977 to 1981

-A Donegal constituency was re-established under the Electoral (Amendment) Act 1974, and used at the 1977 general election only.
-The new 5-seat constituency did not cover all of County Donegal; an area in the south of the county, including the rural hinterland of Ballyshannon and the town of Bundoran, was included in the Sligo–Leitrim constituency.
+A Donegal constituency was re-established as a 5-seat constituency under the Electoral (Amendment) Act 1974, and used at the 1977 general election only.
 The revived constituency was short-lived, as under the Electoral (Amendment) Act 1980, it was replaced by two new 3-seat constituencies, Donegal North-East and Donegal South-West.

 Since 2016

 In 2012 the Constituency Commission proposed that at the next general election, the constituencies of Donegal North-East and Donegal South-West should be replaced by a new constituency called Donegal.
 The report proposed changes to the constituencies of Ireland so as to reduce the total number of TDs from 166 to 158.
 The Donegal constituency was re-established by the Electoral (Amendment) (Dáil Constituencies) Act 2013, with effect from the 2016 general election.

 The Electoral (Amendment) (Dáil Constituencies) Act 2017 defines the constituency as:

 The area of the county of Donegal within the Sligo–Leitrim constituency is:

+The Constituency Review Report 2023 of the Electoral Commission recommended that no change be made at the next general election.